-A written request by a claimant for a Plan benefit under or for an eligibility determination that contains, at a minimum, the information described in Section 7.
+A written request by a claimant for a Plan benefit, or for an eligibility determination, that contains, at a minimum, the information described in Section 25.
 Claims Procedures.

-Claim for Eligibility Determination
+Claim for an Eligibility Determination

-A Claim requesting a determination as to whether a claimant is eligible to be a Participant under the Plan or Program or as to the amount a claimant must contribute towards the cost of coverage.
+A Claim requesting a determination as to whether a claimant is eligible to be a Participant under a Plan or the Program or as to the amount a claimant must contribute towards the cost of coverage.